Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Discrimination based on religion is prohibited.

 If a medical condition constitutes a disability, it will be protected as described above.
-Parliament is considering legislation that would prohibit an employer from requiring an employee to submit to genetic testing.
+An employer cannot require a potential or current employee to submit to genetic testing.
+An employer cannot require a potential or current employee to disclose the results of a genetic test.

 The other prohibited grounds of discrimination are: